FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio preferences [OPTIONS] COMMAND [ARGS]...

-  The command group ‘apio preferences' contains subcommands to manage the apio
+  The command group 'apio preferences' contains subcommands to manage
-  user preferences.
-These are user configurations that affect all the apio
+  the apio user preferences.
+These are user configurations that affect
-  project on the same computer.
+  all the apio project on the same computer.

-  The user preference is not part of any apio project and typically are not
+  The user preference is not part of any apio project and typically are
-  shared when multiple user colaborate on the same project.
+  not shared when multiple user colaborate on the same project.

 Options:
   -h, --help  Show this message and exit.